 In addition to the security measures that government agencies take every day to ensure access to their system is by authorized personnel only, additional passwords and user identification is needed for users of the Alert Ready system.
 Separately, Pelmorex Weather Networks (Television) Inc., the operator of the Alert Ready system, has additional measures in place to prevent unauthorized access.

 - Will all wireless devices receive emergency alerts?

-No. In order for emergency alerts to be received on a wireless device three conditions must be met.
+No. In order for emergency alerts to be received on a wireless device four conditions must be met.